Ugbokhare: Leadership

 who has a messenger or personal assistant called Ukor Idion and other subordinates.
 The Odion Ugbokhare in turn takes directions also from the Onojie of Irrua who is called the Okaijesam of Esan land.
-The land of Ugbokhare comprises three clans which is named after the three brothers they are referred to as Uwelen Uzebu who is said to be the eldest brother followed by Uwelen Eneghi the second and the third is Uwelen Edomae.
+The land of Ugbokhare comprises three clans which is named after the three brothers they are referred to as Uwelen Uzebu who is said to be the eldest brother, followed by Uwelen Eneghi the second and the third is Uwelen Edomae.
 These clans are located in different areas of the village which are Egbemia, Abughe, Ibhiagbe, Ichechiala, Otoukho, Ukpagor, Izebu and Ukpofan.

 Chiefs

-There are some honourables in the land of Ugbokhare whom the Onojie of Irrua (the Okaijesan of Esan land) rewarded with chieftaincy title, they are the late Imoisili who was called the chief aloh, late j A Aikore who was called the esanfure and thomas ohimua who is now the only chief at present.
+There are some honourables in the land of Ugbokhare whom the Onojie of Irrua (the Okaijesan of Esan land) rewarded with chieftaincy title.
+They are; the late Imoisili who was called the chief aloh, late j A Aikore who was called the esanfure and thomas ohimua who is now the only chief at present.

 Age groups

 There are three main age groups in the land of Ugbokhare namely Egbonughe, Igene and Enedion.
-These age groups are giving different traditional responsibilities unlike the Igene, the Enedoin and the Egonughe have major responsibilities.
+These age groups are given different traditional responsibilities.
+Unlike the Igene, the Enedoin and the Egonughe have major responsibilities.
 The Egbonughe are responsible for the sweeping and clearing of the major roads and town plannings they also maintain the borrow pit from which the villagers get water in dry seasons.
-While the Enedion maintain law and order and also directions, rules and regulation and they settle disputes among the villagers.
+While the Enedion maintain law and order and also directions, rules and regulations, and they settle disputes among the villagers.